bcambel/pythonarticles/articles/python_server_setup_part1.md

 ```

-<code>reread</code> command looks for configuration changes.
+Supervisorctl <code>reread</code> command looks for configuration changes.
 Consult supervisor documentation for more detail.

 From command line you can also start/stop your application via <code> supervisorctl restart pythonhackers </code>